mahavedalla/mahavedalla/docs/en/questions/dhamma/discussion-of-beings/discussion-of-noble-individuals/discussion-of-arahantship/discussion-of-the-properties-of-the-arahant/whether-an-arahant-is-infallible-about-the-vinaya.md

 Draft: true
 ---

-# Whether an Arahant is infallible about the Vināya?
+# Whether an Arahant is infallible about the Vinaya?

 ## Bibliography